VeerendraJagadale/kibo-fulfillment-workflows/docs/Quick-Start-Guide.md

 6. Select the project that appears to confirm the import.
 7. Click **Ok** to complete the process.

-## Step 6: Review and Work with Kibo Fulfillment Workflows Assets
+## Step 6: Explore the Kibo Fulfillment Workflows Project

-With the project successfully imported, navigate through the Kibo Fulfillment Workflows project.
-You can now review, modify, and manage business assets such as processes, forms, rules, decision tables, and more, directly within jBPM Business Central.
+With the project successfully imported, you can now explore the Kibo Fulfillment Workflows project.
+This includes reviewing, modifying, and managing business assets such as processes, forms, rules, decision tables, and more directly within jBPM Business Central.

 ## Troubleshooting